zajitschek/metaanalysis/chapters/chapter2.md

 *******************************************************************************

-###  Organising your data set
+## Organising your data set

 Before you extract actual data for the meta-analysis you need some sort of system to manage data extractions and store the data (we assume by now you already have a system for organising and storing your references and papers, so we don't cover this).
 For data extractions, many people just stick to Excel spreadsheets, or any other spreadsheets or extraction forms that can be converted into spreadsheets (e.g. Google Forms).
 Some researchers even build elaborated relational databases (which recoup the high initial investment cost with many benefits later on).
-Whatever you chose, you need a platform where you can freely add and edit columns and be able to store different types of data, so rigid systems purpose-built for medical trial data are not recommended.
+Whatever you choose, you need a platform where you can freely add and edit columns and be able to store different types of data, so rigid systems purpose-built for medical trial data are not recommended.
 In this exercise we will stick to the simplest, but flexible platform - an Excel spreadsheet.

 **What would be a minimum set of columns needed in an Excel sheet for a meta-analysis?**
 **(Remember, you need a separate column for each data/information type)**

 <choice id="1">